How to Enable BBR on Linux Mint 22 and 21

 Commands that change kernel or sysctl settings need sudo.
 If your user is not in the sudoers file yet, follow add and manage sudo users on Linux Mint.

 The command produces no output on success.
-If you see a FATAL: Module tcp_bbr not found error, your kernel was compiled without BBR support, which is uncommon on standard Linux Mint installations.
+If you see a FATAL: Module tcp_bbr not found error, your running kernel does not provide the BBR module.
 Verify the module is loaded by checking available congestion control algorithms:

 sysctl net.ipv4.tcp_available_congestion_control